argunpeker/Trendyol-Manual-Testing-Portfolio/requirements/login-requirements.md

-# Trendyol Login - Requirements
+# Trendyol Login Feature - Requirements

 Application: Trendyol Web
 Feature: Login
 Test Type: Manual Testing
 ---

+#### Note
+The requirements document was created after writing the login test cases and login bug reports, in order to demonstrate reverse-engineering skills and understanding of system behavior.
+User stories are related to the corresponding login test case number.

 ### User Story-01: Login with valid credentials